 The scanner will also be able to do things like detect the inclusion of

-puppeteer and automatically install and configure Chrome/Chromium.
+install and configure Chrome/Chromium.
 This is already being done for Rails applications today.

 Another thing already being done for Rails applications is to run the web server as a non-root user for security reasons.
 Repeating this for Node.js will require knowledge of what files the application is expected to write to and which are expected to be read-only.
 This knowledge is necessarily framework specific, and may not be possible for minimal and general purpose frameworks like express.

 If you have questions, comments, or concerns, let us know!

 If they are even vaguely Fly.io related, feel free to use our community forum.
 Otherwise, start a discussion on GitHub.

 And to those that wish to contribute, perhaps to make support for their favorite framework(s) better…. let’s do this!